Spectra of Jacobi operators via connection coefficient matrices: Conclusions

 Lower Hessenberg operators define polynomials orthogonal with respect to Sobolev inner products \cite[pp.~40--43]{gautschi2004orthogonal}.
 Therefore, we have two families of (Sobolev) orthogonal polynomials with which we may define connection coefficient matrices, as discussed in \cite[p.~77]{golub2009matrices}.
 Whether the connection coefficient matrices (which are still upper triangular) have structure which can be exploited for studying and computing the spectra of lower Hessenberg operators is yet to be studied.

 Besides spectra of \emph{discrete} operators defined on $\ell^2$, we conjecture that the results of this paper will also be applicable to continuous Schr\"odinger operators on $L^2(\R)$, which are of the form $L_V[\phi](x) = -\phi''(x) + V(x)\phi(x)$ for a potential function $V :\R \to \R$.
 The reference operator is the negative Laplacian $L_0$ (which is the ``free'' Schr\"odinger operator).
 In this scenario, whereas the entries of a discrete connection coefficient matrix satisfy a discrete second order recurrence relation on $\mathbb{N}_0^2$ (see Lemma \ref{lem:5ptsystem}), the continuous analogue of the connection coefficient operator $C_{L_V\to L_0}$ is an integral operator whose (distributional) kernel satisfies a second order PDE on $\R^2$.
-This conjecture will be explored by the present authors in the future.

 \begin{appendix}